muan/site/_posts/2020-09-02-hacking-with-swift.md

 Trying out [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui).
 This would probably be my 5th attempt for learning iOS/macOS development. 🤞 [Hopefully I keep this up](https://mobile.twitter.com/muanchiou/status/1302195083333206017).

+## Day 9
+2020/09/14

+- Day 16 – Project 1, part one

+I didn't open my laptop at all for the weekend. ✌️ Hopefully I still remember how things work.

+It did seem like I managed to build some UI, but I totally got turned around.
+The `Picker` example in the demo code doesn't work, and turns out it was because [SwiftUI expects the containing view to be inside a `NavigationView`](https://www.hackingwithswift.com/quick-start/swiftui/how-to-fix-a-form-picker-or-a-navigationlink-that-isnt-tappable).
+But why? and why didn't Xcode tell me this?
+And why is this the case—

+> Closure containing control flow statement cannot be used with function builder 'ViewBuilder'

+Why can I only use the language's forloop syntax in some cases and not all? why is `ForEach` different/significant? and why is `PreviewProvider` code a thing?
+I know what it's for but it seems weird that it's code that _lives in your feature code_ solely meant for the IDE.

+I don't want to simply accept and memorize these.
+I want to understand them. `:old_man_yells_at_cloud:` I stopped at this point for the day.

+On the plus side though, this time I was indeed less overwhelmed by Xcode.

 ## Day 8
 2020/09/10